vctrop/bank_of_metaheuristics/README.md

 # Bank of metaheuristics
-Accurate and comprehensible implementaton of multiple metaheuristics in a class hierarchy.
+Accurate and comprehensible implementaton of multiple metaheuristics.
 - Requirements:
   - Python 3.x
   - Numpy